pemn/db_delta/README.md

  - condition: (optional) python syntax expression to restrict both datasets.
 Ex.: `length >= 4.0`.
 Usually left blank.
  - output_matrix: path to save the migration matrix in xlsx format.
  - output_records: path to save a raw table with all matched records.
 Usefull to debug.
 Usually left blank.
+ - chart_bar: a 3d bar chart showing the scale of the changes by each group
+ - chart_scatter: a 3d scatter chart showing where the changes occured in the space
 ## Repository
 https://github.com/pemn/db_delta